The 1806 Old Log Church is the oldest standing church in Bedford County, Pennsylvania.

 The Bedford Coffee Pot is located just a few miles east of the 1806 Old Log Church along the Lincoln Highway, on the outskirts of Bedford.

-Dunkle’s Gulf Station in Bedford is perhaps the best-known art deco-style garage along the entire Lincoln Highway.
+Dunkle’s Gulf Station in downtown Bedford is perhaps the best-known art deco-style garage along the entire Lincoln Highway.

 The Abandoned Pennsylvania Turnpike near Breezewood (Bedford County) is a superhighway-turned-bikepath that feels like you’ve stepped into a sci-fi movie!